 The good parts: Clay soil provides a lot of wonderful things for your garden.
-First off clay soils are more fertile than many other soil types; each tiny clay particle is packed with places to hold on to water and fertilizer (soil specialists call this CEC or Cation Exchange Capacity, it just means that clay soil can hold a lot of nutrients whereas a sandy soil cannot).
+First off the soil structure of clay makes it more fertile than many other soil types; each tiny clay particle is packed with places to hold onto water and fertilizer.
+Soil specialists call this CEC or Cation Exchange Capacity, it just means that clay soil can hold a lot of nutrients whereas sandy soil cannot.
 This means clay soils can save on watering and reduce the number of times you have to feed your plants.
 These two features of clay are the main reasons to love clay soils.
 However, you do need to learn how to garden in clay soil.

 A clay soil can get very mucky if it is too wet.
 If your clay soil is sticking to your shovel, stop working.
 The soil is too wet to work with.
 If you continue working the soil, it will compound the common problems of clay soil.
 Continuing to dig will compact your soil even more.